OCEAN: SVI

-The Ocean Education Collaborative (OEC) is a collaboration of several non-profit organizations working to increase accessibility to marine education and enhance ocean literacy throughout Greater Victoria.
+The Ocean Conservation Education & Action Network: South Vancouver Island (OCEAN: SVI for short) is a collaboration of several non-profit organizations working to increase accessibility to marine education and enhance ocean literacy throughout Greater Victoria.
 All partner organizations have a vision of improving the world through environmental sustainability, education, public awareness, and community engagement.

-Together, the OEC builds synergy between place-based ocean education initiatives to deliver hands-on and experiential marine education throughout the Capital Region.
+Together, OCEAN: SVI builds synergy between place-based ocean education initiatives within the Salish Sea to deliver hands-on and experiential marine education throughout the Capital Region.
 The collective is working to deliver coordinated ocean education to the community, enhance support for environmental conservation, and improve exposure to the rich biodiversity of the Salish Sea.
 Through increased teacher engagement, we hope to further our outreach efforts in the community and create memorable learning experiences for youth to foster environmental stewardship in future generations.

 Each of our partner organizations offer a variety of place-based, ocean-centric, environmental education programming and resources – available in classrooms and in-person at various locations across Greater Victoria.